106 Things White People Can Do for Racial Justice

 - Get your company, place of worship, condo building, gym, etc to move some or all of its money to Black-owned banks, like Netflix is doing.

 - Stand outside of the stores from #17 with a sign that reads “[Company] uses prison labor” even if for 30 mins a few times a month.

 - Read up about mandatory minimum sentences and watch videos about this on Families Against Mandatory Minimums (FAMM’s) website.
 FAMM’s website includes work being done at the federal level and state level.
 Call or write to your state legislators and governor about reducing mandatory minimum sentences for non-violent drug crimes.

-- To reduce mandatory minimum sentences on a federal level, call or write to your federal legislators in support of the bipartisan (sponsored by Sen Lee (R-UT)) Smarter Sentencing Act (S. 2850) which reduces the length of federal mandatory minimum drug sentences by half, makes the Fair Sentencing Act’s crack sentencing reforms retroactive, and expands the “safety valve” exception to mandatory drug sentences.
+- To reduce mandatory minimum sentences on the federal level, call or write to your federal legislators in support of the bipartisan Smarter Sentencing Act (S. 1013).
+It is co-sponsored by Sen Lee (R-UT) and Sen Durban (D-IL), and it reduces the length of federal mandatory minimum sentences for non-violent, drug-related crimes.

 - Call or write to your federal legislators in support of the bipartisan Justice Safety Valve Act (S. 2695).
 The bill is sponsored by Sen Paul (R-KY) and would allow judges to give sentences other than the mandatory minimum sentence for a federal crime.